LeGoffMael/video_editor/README.md

 [![Pub](https://img.shields.io/pub/v/video_editor.svg?logo=flutter&color=blue&style=flat-square)](https://pub.dev/packages/video_editor)

 A video editor that allows to edit (trim, crop, rotate and scale) and choose a cover with a very flexible UI design.
+Contains advanced functions to control the video output according to the capped variables and predict output video size before processing of video.
 The changes are then exported with `ffmpeg`.

 ## 📖 Installation